 #follower @brandonh- Any Desk agent e-mail will work here or an @mention

 #priority high- priorities include: none, high, medium, low

 #note- any text after the note (on the same line) or after the last command will be added to the note body.
 Notes are not sent to customers

 Note: If you have received an email notification in relation to a note being added, when you reply directly to this from your email client without using '#note' it will be added back to the ticket as a note and not as a reply to the customer.
 If you want to reply to the customer and not add a note you will need to log into your Teamwork Desk account and reply from there.

 Quick command support is also available for priorities, statuses, and assignments.
 The syntax is as follows-

-If we are unable to parse your commands, we will stop processing the e-mail, and send you a message letting you know what problems occurred and what you can do to fix them.
-You can respond directly to our e-mail and we will restart the processing.
+If we are unable to parse your commands, the e-mail will stop processing, and you will receive a message letting you know what problems occurred and what you can do to fix them.
+You can respond directly to the e-mail and and the processing will be restarted.

 For more information see: Using variables